 History is taught across 3 units for every year group.
 Each unit lasts for 1 half-term and is taught across the whole day on our 'Curriculum Day', every Friday.

 In KS2, UK history is taught chronologically to allow children to confidently place each time period.
-This allows pupils to consistently build on previous knowledge and learning by placing previously taught History topics on a timeline.
+This allows pupils to consistently build on previous knowledge and learning by placing previously taught history topics on a timeline.
 It also provides opportunities for children to compare civilisations and their influences and any lasting legacies on another civilisation.

 As part of our enrichment offer, children will visit an historical site or museum for every unit that they study.